Credit for Prior Learning

 Language Proficiency Testing

-Measure your Proficiency of a Foreign Language through the language testing services offered at the NYU School of Professional Studies (NYU) & Brigham Young University Foreign Language Achievement Tests ( BYU FLATS).
+Measure your Proficiency of a Foreign Language by testing at NECC through language testing services offered at the NYU School of Professional Studies (NYU) & Brigham Young University Foreign Language Achievement Tests (BYU FLATS).
 The test is offered in more than 50 languages and can be used by universities to grant academic credit or to grant you advanced placement in your language of study.
 The test also may be used for professional purposes, such as teacher certification or to establish linguistic competence for business objectives.
 MORE about 'Language Proficiency Testing'.

 We are pleased to offer college credit for your military experience.
 Earn academic credit for your military experience.
 MORE about 'Military Evaluation'.